meefen/academic-kickstart/content/post/week8.md

 ![](https://upload.wikimedia.org/wikipedia/en/thumb/f/ff/SuccessKid.jpg/256px-SuccessKid.jpg)

 Yes, we can do it!
 How did your journey go?
 Have you discovered your data-wrangling superpower?
-Share a blurb about your journey in the `#general` channel of Slack.
+Share a blurb about your journey in the `#2019-general` channel of Slack.
+If you choose to blog your experience, please post a link to your blog post to the `#2019-general` Slack channel.

-For Open Participants, please tweet under the `#LAUMN` hashtag.
+If you encounter data wrangling challenges, please also feel free to share on Slack so that we can problem solve together.

 ### 4. Discuss a data-wrangling plan with your Working Group

 What implications does this week's work have on your Working Group project?
-Discuss with your group members anywhere you like (e.g. Slack, Zoom, F2F).
+Discuss with your group members anywhere you like (e.g. Slack,F2F, Zoom).
+Please add your data-wrangling ideas to your project space on Knowledge Forum.

 ## Housekeeping for Formal Participation

-**There will be _no_ Zoom meeting on Oct 29** to provide us more 'play time'.
+**Our next Zoom meeting is on Oct 28.**

-**The first SIG Session on *Social Networks* will happen on Nov 5.** Details will be posted on Oct 29.
+**The first SIG Session will happen on Nov 4.** Details will be posted on Oct 29.

-Enjoy digging!
+Enjoy digging and wrangling!

 ![](http://gif-finder.com/wp-content/uploads/2016/06/Dog-Digging.gif)